romi-v/Power_BI_pilot_project/README.md

 ## Overview
 This project is a **simple Power BI dashboard** designed to help analyze **department budgets and project costs**.
 The goal is to identify which departments or projects might be **over budget** or **underperforming** and to check if a **one-year budget** could cover all expenses instead of two years.
 All the data comes from Absent Data data analytics course (https://absentdata.com/data-analysis/data-analysis-end-to-end-project/).
 This tutorial includes building SQL database, but I decided to do this project entirely in Power Query and Power BI.
+Some of the source csv files can be found it the "project files" folder.

 ## Data Processing
 - **Data Loaded from CSV Files** and cleaned in **Power Query**.